 Let’s dig into why there are significant discrepancies in reported student loan balances.
 One possible explanation is lousy accounting practices.
 Errors or misclassifications can quickly occur during the complex process of tracking and managing student loans, leading to inaccurate figures.

-Consider this: when a student takes out a loan to pay for tuition, the amount borrowed is recorded as an asset for the lender and liability for the borrower.
-However, if there is a mistake in recording this transaction, it can throw off the entire balance sheet.
+Consider this: when a student takes out a loan to pay for tuition, the amount borrowed is recorded as an asset for the lender and a liability for the borrower.
+However, if a mistake is made in recording this transaction, it can throw off the entire balance sheet.
 Multiply these errors by thousands or even millions of loans, and you have a recipe for substantial discrepancies.

 Systemic Issues Contributing to Inconsistencies